By Angela Simmonds

 1. To file a complaint about a municipal police officer (eg. Halifax Regional Police, Cape Breton Regional Police)

-Anyone can file a complaint who feels that they have been improperly treated or have concerns about a municipal police officer’s conduct like the Halifax Regional Police.
+Anyone who feels that they have been improperly treated or have concerns about a municipal police officer’s conduct can file a complaint at the police station or with the Office of Police Complaints Commissioner.
 You must file your complaint within six months of the incident which gave rise to the complaint.
 Your complaint will not be considered if it is not filed within six months of the incident.

 To file a complaint about a municipal police officer, visit your municipal police station in your part of the province or contact the Office of the Police Complaints Commissioner.
 For example, in Halifax, you can go to the Halifax Police Station Headquarters on 1975 Gottingen Street, and ask for the Sergeant in charge of Professional Standards.

-If you do not want to visit the police station you could contact the Police Complaints Commissioner by phone 902-424-3246 or email: email@example.com or by mail to:
+If you do not want to visit the police station you could contact the Police Complaints Commissioner by phone 902-424-3246 or email: [email protected] or;

 The Police Complaints Commissioner's Office